Use the filter to show walks of a certain type such as woods, reservoirs, hills, long distance, country parks, canals and rivers.

-In the springtime walkers flock to the many beautiful bluebell woods in Surrey.
-To see some of these click on the 'Woodland' button on the walks filter below.
+In the spring walkers flock to the beautiful bluebell woods in Surrey.
+Click the 'Woodland' button below to see these.

 |Abinger Common||4 miles (7.2 km)||Enjoy a walk across Abinger and Wotton Commons before a climb to Leith Hill on this circular walk in the Mole Valley.
 There's miles of nice woodland trails, ponds, streams and great views from the many viewpoints on the expansive common.
 It's quite a challenging walk with several hill climbs so a good level of fitness is required.|